-Keep up on VFC news with our monthly newsletter, Heart Beet, available at www.viroquafood.coop/vfc-publications.
-Check our website for the current deli menu, weekly for sales, and store news.
-You can also find us on Facebook and Instagram.
+Keep up on VFC news with our monthly newsletter, Heart Beet, available at www.viroquafood.coop/members/vfc-publications.
+Check our website for the current deli menu, weekly for sales, and any time for store news and free, VFC-hosted events.
+You can also find us on Facebook, Twitter and Instagram.